anman00/aigator/README.md

 # AiGator

 ## Project Description
 AiGator is an intelligent query routing system designed to streamline user queries to the most appropriate large language model (LLM).
-Using an intent detection mechanism, AiGator automatically identifies the domain of a user query and routes it to the corresponding pre-mapped LLM.
+Using an intent detection mechanism, AiGator automatically identifies the domain of a user query and routes it to the corresponding the most apropriate LLM to handle that query.
 If no match is found, the query is routed to a default fallback model, ensuring seamless query resolution.

 ---